echtermeyer/BidBits-Webapp/README.md

 Start your application in a breeze with our simplified Docker commands.
 This ensures a uniform setup across different platforms and systems:

+1. Read the [preliminary specification](docs/Preliminary%20specification.pdf) to get a better understanding of the use case

+2. Read the [project documentation](docs/project_documentation_bidbits.pdf) to get in-depth insights of the application

+3. The application [demo recording](https://youtu.be/OK3nlcNUKLw) explains the application.
+Extract the file first

-1. To build and start the application, run: `docker-compose up --build`
+4. To build and start the application, run: `docker-compose up --build`

-2. To clean everything including volumes: `docker-compose down -v`
+5. To clean everything including volumes: `docker-compose down -v`

 ---